aashiruu/aws-lambda-ec2-scheduler/README.md

     *   Navigate to **IAM Console** -> **Roles**.
     *   Search for and select the `LambdaEC2SchedulerRole`.
     *   Click **Delete role** and confirm.

-**⚠️ Important:** Ensure you also terminate any EC2 instances you launched for testing if you no longer need them.